 - cases and judgments are highlighted to help you find them and add them to your notes quickly;

 - frequent activities and self-test questions are included so you can put your knowledge into practice;

-This 7th edition has been extensively rewritten and updated to include discussion of recent changes and key developments in Land Law.
-These include the different ways in which the Covid-19 pandemic has affected property transactions, and the changes in the rules with regard to electronic signatures and the witnessing of wills, as well as coverage of key recent cases and judgements, and their effect on the law.
+This 7th edition has been extensively rewritten and updated to include discussion of recent changes and key developments in land law.
+These include the different ways in which the Covid-19 pandemic has affected property transactions, and the changes in the rules with regard to electronic signatures and the witnessing of wills, as well as coverage of key recent cases and judgments, and their effect on the law.